Efficient PAC Learning from the Crowd with Pairwise Comparisons: Useful Lemmas

-\begin{lemma}[High-probability bound for \textsc{Randomized QuickSort}] With probability at least $1-1/m$, the following holds.
-Given a set of instance $S$ with $m$ elements, the computation complexity of sorting all the elements by \textsc{Randomized QuickSort} is $O(m\log m)$. \end{lemma} \begin{proof} \textsc{QuickSort} is a recursive algorithm: in each round, it picks a pivot, splits the problem into two subsets, and continue playing \textsc{QuickSort} on each subset.
-The program keeps doing this until the inputs for all recursive calls contain only one element.

-We consider \textsc{Randomized QuickSort} in our algorithm.
-Note that \textsc{Randomized QuickSort} differs from \textsc{QuickSort} only in the way it picks the pivots: in each round, it picks a random element in set $S$.
+\begin{lemma}[High-probability bound for \quicksort] With probability at least $1-1/m^{c}$ for any constant $c>1$, the following holds.
+Given an instance set $S$ with $m$ elements, the comparison complexity of sorting all the elements by \textsc{Randomized Quicksort} is $(c +2)m \log_{8/7}m$. \end{lemma} \begin{proof} \textsc{Quicksort} is a recursive algorithm: in each round, it picks a pivot, splits the problem into two subsets, and recursively calls itself on each subset.
+The program keeps doing this until all the recursive calls contain at most one element.
+We consider \textsc{Randomized Quicksort} in our algorithm.
+Note that \textsc{Randomized Quicksort} differs from \textsc{Quicksort} only in the way it picks the pivots: in each round, it picks a random element in set $S$.

 Consider a special element $t\in S$.
 Let $L_i$ be the size of input in the $i$th level of recursion that contains $t$.
-Obviously $L_0=m$, and
+Obviously $L_0=m$, and we have